Trina Wenzel, Principal

 National Board for Professional Teaching Standards mission is to advance the quality of teaching and learning by:

 At the core of the National Board certification process are standards that describe the highest level of teaching in different disciplines and with students at different developmental levels.
 Mrs. Coleman demonstrates consistent excellence in her work.
 We are excited and honored to have Mrs. Coleman as a National Board-Certified teacher at the Mary Frances Wall Center.

-Congratulations to Mrs. Amanda Barrett
+Congratulations Mrs. Walls!

-All visitors, including parents and volunteers, please report to the front office to obtain a visitor’s pass to access other parts of our building.
+All visitors, including parents and volunteers, must report to the front office to obtain a visitor’s pass to access other parts of our building.
 For the safety of our students, a photo ID, such as a driver's license or state issued ID, is required every time to check your child in or out of the building.